fitnr/addfips/README.md

 ## Installing

-AddFIPS is a Python package compatible with Python 3.
+AddFIPS is a Python package compatible with versions 3.7+.

 If you've used Python packages before:
 ```